I stood in front of the mirror. As I allowed my eyes to run up and down my body, a few stray tears escaped and rolled down my cheeks.

 There were also things I was sure ever be the same.
-Breasts that had been engorged to be larger than Dolly Parton’s (and shrunk and inflated and shrunk numerous times over as they filled and emptied and filled again), stretch marks across thighs that had already been stretched during awkward teen years, and a body that just overall didn’t quite look the same.
+Breasts that had been engorged to be larger than Dolly Parton’s (and shrunk and inflated and shrunk numerous times over as they filled and emptied and filled again), stretch marks across thighs that had already been stretched during awkward teen years, a stomach that looked something like a deflated balloon, and a body that just overall didn’t quite look the same.

 On top of all the normal bodily changes and pressure, I just happen to be a personal trainer.
 I know how to lose weight fast with diet and exercise, often felt like a total failure, and felt like everyone was looking at me like I needed to be skinny yesterday.
 I mean, just try telling someone you are a personal trainer while carrying a six-month-old (that looks like a 1-year-old) and a few extra kilos on your hip, and just see how the eyes quickly dart over your body, expectantly.
 Just google “pregnant personal trainer” and you’ll see all the tiny trainers with tiny bumps that disappear the moment they give birth.
 That wasn’t me, but I desperately wanted it to be.
 So bad that I would complain, cry, and fret about it.